remix-run/remix/docs/discussion/08-state-management.md

 ### Network Related State

-For examples on using Remix's internal state to manage network related state, refer to \[Pending UI]\[pending-ui].
+For examples on using Remix's internal state to manage network related state, refer to [Pending UI](./07-pending-ui).

 ### URL Search Params